vusec/kasper/README.md

 Build [syzkaller with Kasper support](https://github.com/vusec/kdfsan-syzkaller/tree/kasper-syzkaller):

-**WARNING**: the version of syzkaller we use only works with golang 1.15 (we are using goalgn 1.15.15)!
+**WARNING**: the version of syzkaller we use only works with golang 1.15 (we are using golang 1.15.15)!
 ```
 task syzkaller:build
 ```